djalbat/the-occam-user-manual/introduction.md

 They are neither very long nor very deep and will provide the necessary background for understanding the verifier in particular.

 I hope that the verifier's implenentation is both transparent and readable, and therefore understandable, especially augmented as it is with the explanation here.
-Apart from anything else any genuine understanding will likely save a good deal of frustration when you begin working seriously with Occam.
+Apart from anything else any genuine understanding of it will likely save a good deal of frustration when you begin to work seriously with Occam.
-The other need for a genuine understanding is that the verifier, like the rest of Occam, is written in JavaScript, and is therefore not verifiable itself.
+The other need for a genuine understanding is that the verifier and is therefore not verifiable itself.
-So you cannot simply press a button and have confidnece in the verifier.
-That is not the idea at all.
+So you cannot simply press a button and have confidnece in it, that is not the idea at all.

-In f
+In fact, at the risk of courting controversy, I would argue that it should not be the idea with any verifier.
+All are failible regardless of what their proponents may claim and therefore I do not believe that their results should ever be trusted without some level of human oversight.
+Indeed in my opinion verification should be an aid to clarity and rigour and never a substitute for it.
+The idea of a proof as a black box in particular is anathema to me.

+Moving on, the standpoint that software should be an aid to human reasonibg and not a substitute for it must these days be tempered by a consideration of artificial intelligence as a tool for reasoning.
+What kept me going over the near decade of work that it took to get Occam to its first viable release was a firm belief in what I call the four elephants, expounded in the aforementtioned first four chapters of the Foundations book.
+I had not heard of large language models when I started out and they were never a motivating factor but as I came to my first milestone after those many years, they began to loom large.
+Their emerenge has not changed my view on the relationship between software and humans apropos of reasoning, however.

 In fact on this subject I would like to make a few points clear about what Occam is good for.